xlwings/xlwings-server/docs/quickstart.md

 - [](docker_compose.md) shows you how to spin up xlwings Server via Docker Compose stack on a Linux VM.
 - There are many more ways how you can deploy to production according to your preferences, see the Hosting section in these docs.

-## 3. Install Client
+## 3. Install the Client

 xlwings Server supports multiple clients.
-While Office.js add-ins are recommended, you will find the pros and cons of all of them [here](clients.md).
+While Office.js add-ins are recommended, you will find the pros and cons of all of them in the [](clients.md).

 Once you know which client you're going to use, you can jump right into the corresponding docs: